 This role is professional; it is intended to provide peer support only.
-All volunteers will receive extensive training to enable them to fulfil the role, including wellbeing training and signposting training, so volunteers can refer students to support services on campus and externally which can help.
+All volunteers receive extensive training to enable them to fulfil the role, including wellbeing and signposting training, so volunteers can refer students to support services on campus and externally which can help.

 As a volunteer at Rafiki, you will be required to:

 As well as helping other students, volunteering at Rafiki is a fantastic opportunity to gain valuable experience and skills, such as:

 Volunteering will help to enhance your employability when you leave Salford, especially if you're looking at going into caring or mental health related professions, although volunteering is open to students on any course of study.
 Volunteers will also receive comprehensive training, including wellbeing training delivered by the University's Wellbeing team, as well as information about all the support services available for students, in order to direct students to the most appropriate service when required.

 If you would like to volunteer at Rafiki, please fill in the form below.
 If you would like more information or have any questions, please email email@example.com